ncmbadmin/monaca_data_registration/README_en.md

 * If an error occurs, you can confirm the error content from [here](https://mbaas.nifcloud.com/doc/current/rest/common/error.html)
 ![Image1](/readme-img/001_en.png)

-* If saving successfully, let's check "Datastore" from the dashboard of [NIFCloud mobile backend](https://mbaas.nifcloud.com/)!
+* If saving successfully, let's check "Datastore" from the dashboard of [NIFCLOUD mobile backend](https://mbaas.nifcloud.com/en)!
 * `TestClass` that used for saving is created, and you can confirm data in it

 ## Explanation